 Our finding and conclusion from the entire facts as could be gleaned from the record of what transpired at the lower court is that there is no good faith on the part of the appellant.
 When the appellant discovered from its database that the name 'KYC Interproject Ltd' was written differently from what it has on its record, why did it not search or go for the account opening forms before concluding that the judgement debtor did not maintain an account with it?
-The learned trial judge was correct when he concluded that the appellant was evasive having failed to produce an updated statement of account of the judgement debtor from fulfilling its obligation towards a judgement creditor.
-The garnishee stands the risk of paying such debt personally where it fails to disclose the amount in the judgement.
+The learned trial judge was correct when he concluded that the appellant was evasive having failed to produce an updated statement of account of the judgement debtor as directed by the court.
+It is not the duty of the garnishee to protect a judgement debtor from fulfilling its obligation towards a judgement creditor.
+The garnishee stands the risk of paying such debt personally where it fails to disclose the amount in the judgement debtor's account, or allow the judgement debtor deplete its account in order to frustrate the judgement creditor from realising the fruit of its judgement.